wp-plugins/thrivehive/readme.txt

     * Adding in endpoints for getting and setting genesis layout for pages.
     * Adding in sharing for pinterest and linked in on blog pages and phone widget header editing
     * Adding in plugin versioning checks to detect version issues in TH
-* V 1.66 Fix for slug overwriting existing slugs on duplicate titles
 * V 1.65 Fix for issues with PDF uploads and poor thumbnails for them
 * V 1.64 Fix for older PHP version
 * V 1.63 Adding dynamic logo tweaks